-2.6.6 IDE Disk Drive Connectors
+IDE Disk Drive Connectors

-The system board is equipped with two shrouded PCI IDE headers that will interface four Enhanced IDE (Integrated Drive Electronics) disk drives.
-To prevent improper IDE cable installation, each shrouded PCI IDE header has a keying mechanism.
+The system board is equipped with a shrouded PCI IDE header that will interface two Enhanced IDE (Integrated Drive Electronics) disk drives.
+To prevent improper IDE cable installation, the shrouded PCI IDE header has a keying mechanism.
 The 40-pin connector on the IDE cable can be placed into the header only if pin I of the connector is aligned with pin I of the header.

-Each IDE connector supports 2 devices, a Master and a Slave.
+The IDE connector supports 2 devices, a Master and a Slave.
 Use an IDE ribbon cable to connect the drives to the system board.
 An IDE ribbon cable have 3 connectors on them, one that plugs into an IDE connector on the system board and the other 2 connects to IDE devices.
 The connector at the end of the cable is for the Master drive and the connector in the middle of the cable is for the Slave drive.